rnb3ds/docs-site/docs/en/httpc/api-reference/options.md

 func WithUserAgent(userAgent string) RequestOption
 ```

 Sets the User-Agent header.
-Convenience wrapper for `WithHeader("User-Agent", ...)`.
+This is a convenience wrapper for `WithHeader("User-Agent", ...)`.

 ## Authentication